 - the work of the World Customs Organisation (WCO) and its Revised Kyoto [Customs] Agreement, SAFE Framework of Standards, and similar instruments; and

 - the work of various United Nations (UN) organisations, especially that of UNCTAD, ITC and CEFACT.

 Usually, practical trade facilitation solutions are also developed from the bottom-up by working with the business community – for example through the agency of National Trade Facilitation Committees – to help make compliance with trade and customs procedures as easy as possible and at minimal cost.

 For a practical overview of the many trade facilitation ideas and concepts consider browsing the United Nations Trade Facilitation Implementation Guide.
 I published a detailed conceptual review for the Journal of World Trade.
 Similar articles can also be found for free on ResearchGate.
-It goes without saying that this subject is at the core of my forthcoming book “Cross-Border Logistics Operations: effective trade facilitation and border management“.
+It goes without saying that this subject is at the core of my recent book: “Cross-Border Logistics Operations: effective trade facilitation and border management“.